vanhugo/Image-Sorter/README.md

 # Image Sorter Application

+The purpose of this program is to generate time series data from photographs for statistical analysis.
+The photos to be rated are presented to the user in random order to help blind the analysis.

-The **Image Sorter** application is a simple JavaFX program designed to help users sort and rate images.
+The **Image Sorter** application is a simple
+JavaFX program designed to help users sort and rate images.
 It automatically scans a directory for images, lets users view them, and assign ratings, which are saved in a CSV file for future reference.

 ---